pranayvb/Securing-a-Cloud-based-Healthcare-Application/README.md

 This repository contains the findings, reports, and architectural design for securing a healthcare company's cloud-based application.
 This project was completed as part of the **ENPM665-Cloud Security Course** taught by **Kevin Shivers**, with a focus on identifying vulnerabilities and proposing a secure infrastructure for handling sensitive patient data, including medical records and billing information.

-**team members**
+**Team members**
--Pranay Venkata Bhamidipati
+- Pranay Venkata Bhamidipati
--Kushangi Nilpeshbhai Patel
+- Kushangi Nilpeshbhai Patel
--James Graves
+- James Graves

 ## **Midterm Project Overview**